jhc-systems/sqlest/extractors/README.md

 ## Suggested usages
 - CSVs
-- java.util.ResultSet - this is what [sqlest](/..) uses extractors for
+- java.util.ResultSet - this is what [sqlest](https://github.com/jhc-systems/sqlest) uses extractors for
 - Fixed format record data
-- Converting list of Tuples into case classes
+- Converting a list of Tuples into case classes